Glendale City Hall

-Glendale City Hall is the historic city hall of Glendale, California, United States.
+Glendale City Hall is the center of the government of the city of Glendale, California, and houses the offices of the mayor, city attorney, and city clerk, and the offices and meeting chamber of the city council.
+It is located in the city's Civic Center.

 Completed in 1942, it is a Works Progress Administration project in the PWA Moderne style.

 History

 In 1942, a new Glendale City Hall, a Works Progress Administration project in the PWA Moderne style, was completed on the site of Glendale's first permanent City Hall from 1912.